Wounded soldiers tell trial of surviving Fort Hood massacre

 | FORT HOOD, Texas

-FORT HOOD, Texas Victims of the 2009 Fort Hood massacre told tales of survival on Friday, of living through shots to the head and destroyed organs, crawling with paralyzed legs and running with bullets lodged in their backs, their knees and their feet.
+FORT HOOD, Texas Survivors of the 2009 Fort Hood massacre told tales of survival on Friday, of living through shots to the head and destroyed organs, crawling with paralyzed legs and running with multiple bullets lodged in their backs, their knees and their feet.

-Soldiers testified in the court-martial of U.S. Army psychiatrist Nidal Hasan, who admits killing 13 people and wounding 31 others at the U.S. Army base in Texas on November 5, 2009, just days before he was to be deployed to Afghanistan.
+The soldiers testified in the court-martial of U.S. Army psychiatrist Nidal Hasan, who admits shooting dead 13 people and wounding 31 others at the U.S. Army base in Texas on November 5, 2009, just days before he was to be deployed to Afghanistan.

-Staff Sergeant Patrick Ziegler said he heard a man scream "Allahu Akbar" ("God is greatest" in Arabic), then saw the red laser sight of Hasan's handgun cross his vision.

-"Then a split-second later, it felt like somebody hit me in the head with a metal baseball bat," Ziegler said.

-Blood pouring from his head, he managed to crawl a short distance before blacking out.
-He recalled waking up in an ambulance and telling the paramedic he felt nauseated.
-Later he discovered he had been shot four times, including once to the right side of his skull.

-Hasan, a U.S.-born Muslim, told the jury on the opening day of testimony on Tuesday that "I am the shooter" and that he "switched sides" in what he called a U.S. war on Islam.

-Another survivor, Staff Sergeant Shawn Manning, said he lay on the ground playing dead, struck by six bullets including one to the chest.
-He recalled thinking his time was running out.
+Staff Sergeant Shawn Manning said he could neither breathe nor speak by the time he was able to run out the doors and find help.
+In the moments before he escaped, as he lay on the ground playing dead, wounded with six bullets including one to the chest, he recalled thinking his time was running out and he needed to leave.

 "I figured that the shooter would finish me off if he saw that I was still alive," Manning said.
 "At that time I could feel my lung starting to collapse and fill full of fluid, and as a medic I knew that if the scene wasn't safe and if I didn't get medical treatment right away, I would most likely drown in my own blood in my lung."